20 Ways to Navigate College as a Single Parent

 Another FAFSA-federal grant the parent students can avail of is the Federal Supplemental Educational Opportunity Grant (FSEOG), which grants financially challenged students a maximum of $4,000 per academic year.

-But otherwise, it is a good program as students can be employed by any government agency, whether state, federal or local or even through private non-profit schools.
+Otherwise, it is a good program as students can be employed by any government agency, whether state, federal, local or even through private non-profit schools.
 They must also render community service, which mostly includes tutoring services to children and emergency response activities.

 There are also tax programs that help reduce the taxes owed by as much as $1000 per child under the age of 17, which is the schema for the Child Tax Credit program.
 Another similar example is the Child and Dependent Care Credit program.